Moishe/Moishe.github.io/_drafts/ask-in-questions.md

 Despite being a nerd, I was never all that into reading science fiction and fantasy when I was growing up.
 I tried _so hard_ to like Asimov and Tolkien -- I considered liking them kind of a ticket to entry into the world of people who liked other things I like -- but I don't think I ever finished a single book by either of them.

-When I finally read _The Left Hand of Darkness_ by Ursula K. LeGuin, it changed what I thought not only SF could be but really what _books_ could be.
+Then, when I was about 15, I read _The Left Hand of Darkness_ by Ursula K. LeGuin.
+It not only changed what I thought science fiction books could be but what I thought _books_ could be.

 In the [introduction to that book](http://theliterarylink.com/leguinintro.html), LeGuin says something that I've never forgotten:

 >The artist deals with what cannot be said in words.
+>
 >The artist whose medium is fiction does this in words.
 The novelist says in words what cannot be said in words.

 I found that idea revelatory.
 It's an elegant expression of, maybe, what literary criticism and to some degree history and every other liberal art _is_ -- the art of uncovering things that can't be spoken of directly; the oblique approach when the direct one fails not despite but because of its directness.